vishaljansari/StarbucksCoffeeShopLocator/README.md

 # How to run ?

---> First, install the latest tomcat server and set it to target runtime for new Dynemic Web Project.
+--> First, install the latest tomcat server and set it to target runtime for new Dynamic Web Project.

 --> Make sure, You put the starbucks.csv file under the /WebContent/WEB-INF folder.